 - RQ1.
 What is the proportion of projects that receive issue reports and how can projects be differentiated in that respect?
 For this research question, we study the overall adoption of issue trackers and investigate the characteristics of projects that receive issue reports. - RQ2.
 How many issues are tracked in projects whose trackers are used?
 With this question, we further investigate the popularity of issue trackers by quantifying the number of issues reported in the projects. - RQ3.
-What is the number of occurences of category tags in issue reports?
-What are the most frequently appearing categories?
+What is the popularity of tagging issues into categories?
+What are the popular categories?
 In this question, we investigate the kinds of issues that are reported, and we discuss the prevalence of the different categories. - RQ4.
 Who enter issues into issue tracking systems?
 How many of them are project team members?
 We study the user-community that submits issue reports and investigate the proportion of reporters that contribute to the code base. - RQ5.
-What is the relationship between utilization of issue tracking system and project success (i.e., number of forks and watchers)?
-We would like to establish and assess the correlation between the success of a project and the number of issue reports that it receives.
+What is the relationship between utilization of issue tracking system and project success?
+We would like to establish and assess the correlation between the success of a project and the number of issue reports that it receives. - RQ6.

-RQ6.
 Does the size of user communities impact the timeto-fix rates of bugs?
 In this research question, we investigate on a larger dataset of projects a result of previous studies based on a unique development project, namely Firefox.